 At Langtoft Hall, geophysical survey of the area immediately west of the moat in 1991 located a sand bank parallel to the garden wall – probably a remnant of the Roman waterway.

 Excavations south of Baston in 1990 identified three profiles of the Car Dyke.
 Its depth at this point was 3.8 metres, and it was fifteen metres wide at the buried ground level, and the bed was 5.5 metres wide.
 A sherd of early medieval pottery was recovered from the higher fills of the ditch which suggests that the Car Dyke was still useable and relatively clear at least into early Anglo Saxon times.

 Excavation at Manor Pit, Baston, 1990, showing section through Car Dyke

 Route, Context & Excavated Sections of Car Dyke – Image Credit, David Hopkins

 Where did Car Dyke “Fit”?

-However, whilst some sections might indeed have been used for transport, the topography suggests that its use as a canal for long distance cargoes was unlikely or at least difficult.
+Whilst some sections of Car Dyke north of Peterborough might indeed have been used for transport, the topography suggests that its use as a canal for long distance cargoes was unlikely or at least difficult.
 The dyke does follow contours where possible but in rising and falling between river basins it is impossible to see how it would provide a continuously navigable route.
 At some level sections in Lincolnshire it has causeways of never-disturbed ground crossing it and it passes in gradients, up and down the sides of slight ridges.